pranavlathigara/awesome-iOS-Library-Curator/README.md

-# My Curated iOS Library
+# My Curated Awesome iOS Library
 A review of each project I "Star" On Github.

 As you can tell from my profile, I "STAR" more projects than prety much anyone else (I have a problem?)
 This document is an attempt to break down each and every one of these projects.
 Note that I primarily use Obj-C and this list clearly reflects that.
 I will make a seperate list for Swift projects

-#### Note: Please also see these other fantastic lists!
-[AwseomeUI](https://github.com/cjwirth/awesome-ios-ui) and [Awesome_iOS](https://github.com/vsouza/awesome-ios) .
-A huge thanks is also in order ofr Cocoapods and CocoaControls.
-I wouldn't be the dev I am today without learning from a few projects on each of those sites.
-Please also know this was not meant to discredit any other lists.
+#### Note: Please also see these other awesome lists!
+[AwseomeUI](https://github.com/cjwirth/awesome-ios-ui), [Awesome_iOS](https://github.com/vsouza/awesome-ios), [Awesome_iOS_Charts](https://github.com/sxyx2008/awesome-ios-chart), and [Awesome_iOS_Animation](https://github.com/sxyx2008/awesome-ios-animation) .
+A huge thanks is also in order for Cocoapods and CocoaControls - I wouldn't be the dev I am today without learning from a few projects I picked up from each of those sites.
+#### Please also know this was not meant to discredit any other lists!!
 This list is just my own expanded version of those, so that I can put my own 2 cents on each library.
 It was created to help me remember what I have seen on Github - there is an incredible open source community out there that could really save you tons of time if you use it right!
 Hopefully this list can be a bit helpful for you

 This guide was created using **[Prose](https://github.com/prose/prose)**, which utilizes [**Markdown**](https://confluence.atlassian.com/display/STASH/Markdown+syntax+guide?continue=https%3A%2F%2Fconfluence.atlassian.com%2Fdisplay%2FSTASH%2FMarkdown%2Bsyntax%2Bguide&application=cac) style syntax.